djpiper28/danny-civ-maps/README.md

 are stuck in a central location that is flanked on all sides.
  - All real players in team 1
  - All AI players in team 2
+ - Up to 4 real players
- - Upto 4 players in each team.
+ - There must be exactly 4 players in the AI team.
  - Huge map size

  - Raging barbs?